ArcticSnow/snowpyt/README.md

 ### Low priority
 - specify the figure size and adjust font size in respect
-- render the medatadata text better
+- render the medatadata text better, convert date to a readable date
-- put option to adjust figure size to desired size and dpi
+- put option to adjust figure size to desired size and dpi.
+Return axis variable from plotting function for more advanced plotting if needed (i.e. multiple samples)
 - add option to save pits in Pickle format or CSV
 - add option to save figure in matplotlib format
+- add option to plot when multiple sample columns are given.